mad-lab/transit/src/pytransit/doc/source/transit_install.rst

 -----------------------------------------------------

 TRANSIT can be (optionally) installed as a python package.
 This can simplify the installation process as it will automatically install most of the requirements.
 In addition, it will allow users to use some of transit functions in their own scripts if they desire.
 Below is a brief example of importing transit functions into python.
+In this example, pair of .wig files are parsed into their read-counts (data) and genomic positions (position), and then normalization factors are calculated.
 See the documentation of the package for further examples:

     :Example:
         >>> import pytransit.norm_tools as norm_tools